Standardized 5G NTN New Radio – What are the Technical Requirements, Use Cases, and Vision?

 FAQ

 3GPP Release 17 includes specifications for both 5G NR NTN and NB-IoT NTN.
-NB-IoT provides profit to service providers by the number of devices served.
+NB-IoT can for example be profitable to service providers by the number of devices served.
 Depending on the link budget it will serve a huge number of devices with limited data transmissions.
-Gatehouse Satcom offers a feasibility study where we provide details on expected capacity based on the characteristics of your constellation to be used for building a business case.
+Gatehouse Satcom can assist you in testing your business cases by doing a study and performing demonstrations.
+We provide details on expected capacity based on the characteristics of your constellation to be used for building a business case.

 3GPP 5G NR NTN can operate on both GEO and NGSO satellite constellations.
 Release 17 specifies transparent mode of operation which means that end-user devices can be served when there is a connectivity between RAN located at the ground-station and the satellite serving the device.

-On the subject of 5G New Radio NTN – What is the technical difference in terminal device comply with 3GPP REL17 between working with LEO satellite and GEO satellite?
+What is the technical difference in terminal device comply with 3GPP REL17 between working with LEO satellite and GEO satellite in relation to 5G New Radio NTN?
 Is the difference only antenna performance?

-Can I buy a neatly packaged 5G New Radio base station software stack from you?
-Roughly when?
+When can I buy a neatly packaged 5G New Radio base station software stack from you?

 Gatehouse Satcom is in the initial product development phases of 5G NR NTN software.
 In addition we are currently contributing to the standardisation in 3GPP and doing architectural considerations on how to incorporate 5G NR.
 We encourage interested parties to get in contact to discuss potential partnerships and timelines in more detail.

-Which parts (functionalities) of the 5G NTN gNB you think are suitable (in the future) to run directly on satellite?
+Which functionalities of the 5G NTN gNB would be suitable to run directly on satellite?

 The split architecture described by O-Ran alliance and several industry contributions have suggested several different splits of functionality ranging from RU+DU on the satellite to complete RAN and parts of the Core Network on the satellite.
 The split architecture was designed in a TN context and there are several proposals for 3GPP release 19 to find what is best suited for NTN and the use cases to be served.
 IAB via satellite is very feasible and may bring broadband 5G via VSAT to very remote areas.